sabjorn/PythonVideoTutorial/tutorial/Part2-BasicImageProcessing.md

 * *Numpy* adds *C* like arrays into Python.
 It is also incredibly efficient because it is actually written in C and accessed through Python.
 Numpy also includes a tonne of functions for efficiently manipulating these arrays (e.g. np.dot, np.fft).

+The code for this section is available in [../ExampleCode/](https://github.com/sabjorn/PythonVideoTutorial/blob/master/tutorial/Part2-BasicImageProcessing.md)

 Here is an example input video frame:

 ![First Frame - Before Processing](https://github.com/sabjorn/PythonVideoTutorial/blob/master/ExampleImages/image-1.png)